-- Develop (for newly authorized MS4s), implement and enforce a program to detect and eliminate illicit discharges (as defined at 40CFR 122.26(b)(2)) into the small MS4: - Develop (for newly authorized MS4s) and maintain a map, at a minimum within the covered entity's jurisdiction in the urbanized area and additionally designated area, - the location of all outfalls and the names and location of all surface waters of the State that receive discharges from those outfalls; - ii. by March 9, 2010, the preliminary boundaries of the covered entity's storm sewersheds have been determined using GIS or other tools, even if they extend outside of the urbanized area (to facilitate track down), and additionally designated area within the covered entity's jurisdiction; and - iii. when grant funds are made available or for sewer lines surveyed during an illicit discharge track down, the covered entity's storm sewer system in accordance with available State and EPA guidance; - c.
-Field verify outfall locations: - Conduct an outfall reconnaissance inventory, as described in the EPA publication entitled Illicit Discharge Detection and Elimination: A Guidance Manual for Program Development and Technical Assessment, addressing every outfall within the urbanized area and additionally designated area within the covered entity's jurisdiction at least once every five years, with reasonable progress each year; - e.
-Map new outfalls as they are constructed or newly discovered within the urbanized area and additionally designated area; - Prohibit, through a law, ordinance, or other regulatory mechanism, illicit discharges into the small MS4 and implement appropriate enforcement procedures and actions.
+- At a minimum, all covered entities must: - Develop (for newly authorized MS4s), implement and enforce a program to detect and eliminate illicit discharges (as defined at 40CFR 122.26(b)(2)) into the small MS4; - Develop (for newly authorized MS4s) and maintain a map, at a minimum within the covered entity's jurisdiction in the urbanized area and additionally designated area, showing: - the location of all outfalls and the names and location of all surface waters of the State that receive discharges from those outfalls; - ii. by March 9, 2010, the preliminary boundaries of the covered entity's storm sewersheds have been determined using GIS or other tools, even if they extend outside of the urbanized area (to facilitate track down), and additionally designated area within the covered entity's jurisdiction; and - when grant funds are made available or for sewer lines surveyed during an illicit discharge track down, the covered entity's storm sewer system in accordance with available State and EPA guidance; - c.
+Field verify outfall locations; - d.
+Conduct an outfall reconnaissance inventory, as described in the EPA publication entitled Illicit Discharge Detection and Elimination: A Guidance Manual for Program Development and Technical Assessment, addressing every outfall within the urbanized area and additionally designated area within the covered entity's jurisdiction at least once every five years, with reasonable progress each year; - Map new outfalls as they are constructed or newly discovered within the urbanized area and additionally designated area; - f.
+Prohibit, through a law, ordinance, or other regulatory mechanism, illicit discharges into the small MS4 and implement appropriate enforcement procedures and actions.
 This mechanism must be equivalent to the State's model IDDE local law "NYSDEC Model Local Law to Prohibit Illicit Discharges, Activities and Connections to Separate Storm Sewer Systems".
-The mechanism must be certified by the attorney representing the small MS4 as being equivalent to the State's model illicit discharge local law.
-Laws adopted during the GP-02-02 permit cycle must also be attorney certified as effectively assuring implementation of the State's model IDDE law;
+The mechanism must be certified by the attorney representing the small MS4 as being equivalent to the State's model Illicit discharge local law.
+Laws adopted during the GP-02-02 permit cycle must also be attorney-certified as effectively assuring implementation of the State's model IDDE law;

 - g.
-Develop (for newly authorized MS4s) and implement a program to detect and address non-stormwater discharges, including illegal dumping, to the small MS4 in accordance with current assistance and guidance documents from the State and EPA The program must include: procedures for identifying priority areas of concern (geographic, audiences, or otherwise) for the IDDE program; description of priority areas of concern, available equipment, staff, funding, etc.; procedures for identifying and locating illicit discharges (trackdown); procedures for eliminating illicit discharges; and procedures for documenting actions; - Inform public employees, businesses, and the general public of the hazards associated with illegal discharges and improper disposal of waste, and maintain records of notifications; - Address the categories of non-stormwater discharges or flows listed in Part I.A.2 as necessary; - ${\it Develop~(for~newly~authorized~MS4s)}, \, {\it record}, \, {\it periodically~assess}, \, {\it and~modify~as}$ needed, measurable goals; and - Select and implement appropriate IDDE BMPs and measurable goals to ensure the reduction of all POCs in stormwater discharges to the MEP.
+Develop (for newly authorized MS4s) and implement a program to detect and address non-stormwater discharges, including illegal dumping, to the small MS4 in accordance with current assistance and guidance documents from the State and EPA The program must include: procedures for identifying priority areas of concern (geographic, audiences, or otherwise) for the IDDE program; description of priority areas of concern, available equipment, staff, funding, etc.; procedures for identifying and locating illicit discharges (trackdown); procedures for eliminating illicit discharges; and procedures for documenting actions; - h.
+Inform public employees, businesses, and the general public of the hazards associated with illegal discharges and improper disposal of waste, and maintain records of notifications; - Address the categories of non-stormwater discharges or flows listed in Part I.A.2 as i. necessary; - Develop (for newly authorized MS4s), record, periodically assess, and modify as į. needed, measurable goals; and - Select and implement appropriate IDDE BMPs and measurable goals to ensure the k. reduction of all POCs in stormwater discharges to the MEP.